electro-glitch/voice_assistant/README.md

-# Update (05/02/2025)
-The code for the webscraper has also been removed from the repository.

-# Update (28/1/2025)
-Web scraping been separated from the main code owing to terms and conditions of various websites.
-Code now only gives relevant links and an AI generated summary of the search query.
-# Voice Assistant
+# Voice Assistant🎙️

 A simple voice assistant that listens to your commands, performs a web search, summarizes the results, and reads it back to you using text-to-speech.
+Powered by Google Gemini.

-## Features
+## Features🚀
-- Recognize speech and convert it to text.
+- Recognizes speech input and convert it to text.
-- Perform web searches using Google Custom Search API.
-- Summarize the search results with Gemini API.
-- Read the summary out loud with text-to-speech.
+- Gives Gemini's response in text and proceeds to read it out aloud
+- Returns a list of webpage links you might find useful based on the input

-## Setup
+## Setup🏗️

 1. **Clone the repo**:
    ```bash